eduardoraupp/banking/README.md

-I advise to use Postman to test the application.
+I advise you  to use Postman to test the application.
 With Postman you can add the required headers, body and authentication.

 URLS: